Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

 \begin{remark}[For the physically minded reader] As is clear from the introduction, we were inspired in part by the physics of three-dimensional $\cN=4$ gauge theory \cite{DGHOR} and its relationship to a recent construction of the triply graded HOMFLY-PT homology \cite{OR}, whereby the various $a$-degrees are realized within a certain category of matrix factorizations.

-In the upcoming (companion) work \cite{DGHOR}, the construction of \cite{OR} is interpreted as a computation in the $B$-twist of $U(n)$ gauge theory with hypermultiplets transforming in the representation $T^*R$ for $R = \Ad\oplus V$.
-For the $a$-degree $\ell$ component, one computes the supersymmetric Hilbert space of the theory in the presence of a Wilson line in the representation $\bigwedge^\ell V$ subject to a certain boundary condition whose parameters specify the link in question.
+In the upcoming (companion) work \cite{DGHOR}, the construction of \cite{OR} is interpreted as a computation in the $B$-twist of $U(n)$ gauge theory with hypermultiplets transforming in the representation $T^*N$ for $N = \Ad\oplus V$.
+For the $\ell$-th possible $a$-degree, one computes the supersymmetric Hilbert space of the theory in the presence of a Wilson line in the representation $\bigwedge^\ell V$ subject to a certain boundary condition whose parameters specify the knot in question.

 The three-dimensional mirror of this construction is a computation in the $A$-twist of the same theory.
-Again, one computes the supersymmetric Hilbert space of the theory but now in the presence of a vortex line and subject to a different boundary condition.
-The parameters of this boundary condition translate to the eigenvalues of one of the adjoint fields.
+Again, one computes the supersymmetric Hilbert space of the theory but now in the presence of a particular vortex line and subject to a different boundary condition.
+The parameters of this boundary condition translate to the eigenvalues of one of the adjoint fields, which braid around one another along the boundary.
 For algebraic links, this computation can be reformulated algebraically and one finds that the supersymmetric Hilbert space associated to the lowest $a$-degree component of HOMFLY-PT homology can be computed as the homology of the generalized affine Springer fibers we discuss below.

 In the general context of three-dimensional $\cN=4$ theories, the supersymmetric Hilbert spaces associated to boundary conditions and the action of the quantized Coulomb branch on them appeared previously in \cite{BDGH} and \cite{BDGHK}, and we make their geometric action rigorous via the BFN presentation in Section \ref{sec:sca}.
-In many cases of interest, we can realize the action of the Coulomb branch using an ``abelianization" procedure, c.f. \cite{BFNSlices, BDG, WebKD}.
+In many cases of interest, we can realize the action of the Coulomb branch using an ``abelianization procedure," c.f. \cite{BFNSlices, BDG, WebKD}.

+A generalization of these Hilbert spaces, and the local operators that act upon them, that includes ($\tfrac{1}{2}$-BPS) vortex line operators appeared briefly in \cite{BDGH} and was the central aim of \cite{lineops}.
+Some choices of vortex lines and boundary conditions admit an algebraic realization; the vortex lines are labeled by a choice of unbroken gauge group $\bP$ together with allowed profiles for the matter fields $\bN$ compatible with $\bP$.
+For a certain class of Dirichlet boundary conditions, and in particular those used in the construction of HOMFLY-PT homology for algebraic links, the supersymmetric Hilbert space in the presence of a line operator $\cL_{\bP, \bN}$ is identified with the equivariant homology of a generalized affine Springer fiber.